OpenEvalProject/evals/manuscripts/elife-44187/v2/manuscript.md

 ## Abstract

-10.7554/eLife.44187.001 Fibrolamellar carcinoma (FLC) is a rare liver cancer.
+Fibrolamellar carcinoma (FLC) is a rare liver cancer.
 FLCs uniquely produce DNAJ-PKAc, a chimeric enzyme consisting of a chaperonin-binding domain fused to the Cα subunit of protein kinase A. Biochemical analyses of clinical samples reveal that a unique property of this fusion enzyme is the ability to recruit heat shock protein 70 (Hsp70).
 This cellular chaperonin is frequently up-regulated in cancers.
-Gene-editing of mouse hepatocytes generated disease-relevant AML12 DNAJ-PKAc cell lines.
+Gene-editing of mouse hepatocytes generated disease-relevant AML12DNAJ-PKAc cell lines.
 Further analyses indicate that the proto-oncogene A-kinase anchoring protein-Lbc is up-regulated in FLC and functions to cluster DNAJ-PKAc/Hsp70 sub-complexes with a RAF-MEK-ERK kinase module.
-Drug screening reveals Hsp70 and MEK inhibitor combinations that selectively block proliferation of AML12 DNAJ-PKAc cells.
+Drug screening reveals Hsp70 and MEK inhibitor combinations that selectively block proliferation of AML12DNAJ-PKAc cells.
 Phosphoproteomic profiling demonstrates that DNAJ-PKAc biases the signaling landscape toward ERK activation and engages downstream kinase cascades.
 Thus, the oncogenic action of DNAJ-PKAc involves an acquired scaffolding function that permits recruitment of Hsp70 and mobilization of local ERK signaling.

 ## Introduction